zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 First of all, we have an assumption that you use JSON logs for the log archival process.
 If you do not have `<logall_json>yes<\logall_json>` set, the rest is not helpful for you.
 Neither DuckDB nor Wazuh Indexer can help there.
 This is a strict requirement.
 {: .notice--info}

-Organizations commonly rotate and compress these logs into `.log.gz` or `.json.gz` files for storage and retention.
+Organisations commonly rotate and compress these logs into `.log.gz` or `.json.gz` files for storage and retention.
 This creates two common approaches to historical access that I will define below.

 ### Option 1: Push Archives to Wazuh Indexer (OpenSearch)